abulka/relationship-manager/README.md

     pass
 ```

-Note the use of the abbreviated Relationship Manager API `EnforcingRelationshipManagerShortMethodNames` found in
+Note the use of the abbreviated Relationship Manager API in this example.
-`python/src/relationship_manager.py`

-All possible permutations of this approach can be found in
-`python/tests/test_enforcing_relationship_manager.py`
+### Another example of hiding the use of Relationship Manager

 Here is another example of hiding the use of Relationship Manager,
-found in the examples folder as `python/src/examples/observer.py` - the
+found in the examples folder as `rm_python/examples/observer.py` - the
 classic Subject/Observer pattern:

 ```python